andlo/ZZZ-auto-translate-skill/README.md

 This includes files in vocab, dialog, regex and locale folders within the skill folder.

-Be aware that googeltranslation isnt perfect, and the translation needs manuel inspection.
+Be aware that googel translation isnt perfect, and the translation needs manuel inspection.

 This will translate all skills at initialization and after that check eveytime a kill is loaded if it needs translation.